 3. Onion Rings Recipe

-A healthy recipe for babies who can bite and chew properly.
+This is a healthy recipe for babies who can bite and chew properly.

 - 1 onion (large)